L-Ignatova/flower-catalogue/README.md

 - **Profile page** - a profile page unique to every user - displays name and email, and a personalised feed with all entries they've created on the website.
 They also have the option to create an entry.
 - **Create entry page** - a page designed to create a new entry to the database - optional only for registered users.
 - **Catalogue page** - a page with all entries in the database regardless of who created them.
 Upon clicking ***Details*** button, the user is redirected to the Detals page on the respective entry.
 - **Details page** - a page with the details of the specific entry - name, what it's made of, other parameters, including a dropdown menu of the size which changes the price depending on what's chosen.
 If the user is the creator of the entry, buttons for ***Edit*** and ***Delete*** will show.
 Delete option will ask for confirmation before actually deleting the entry.
+The page also shows the number of ***Likes*** an entry has gotten from registered users.
+If a user hasn't liked yet, an option to do so will be visible.
+If he has already liked an entry once, it won't show.
+Upon like, entry re-renders with new like data.
 - **Edit page** - a page autofilled with the entry's current details.
 Will send an update to the database upon submitting, and redirects to the profile page.

 ## ToDo list